Member of the INSTITUTE OF MUSICAL INSTRUMENT TECHNOLOGY.

 We are fortunate to be located next to an established and experienced piano moving company, who have been moving player pianos for our customers and ourselves for nearly twenty years.
 We can arrange careful transport of your instrument at a very favourable price.

 We always have a good selection of secondhand and new rolls for sale.
-See our Music Rolls page.
+See our Music Rolls page, where a small selection of our stock is shown.